vapor/vapor/Performance/README.md

 framework ranking.
 For stronger conclusions, repeat on a dedicated Linux server with a separate load generator, sweep connection counts, and add matched microbenchmarks to attribute differences.
 This checkout currently has no tracked runnable sources in `Benchmarks/`.

+## Twenty-iteration study

+The five required workloads include `/bench/status` (204, empty body). `Benchmarks/` measures instructions and allocations; see its README for the counter boundaries. `run-iteration.py NAME` records the current committed revision, counters and three repeats of all five HTTP workloads for Vapor and the raw server.
+Use `--frameworks vapor http-server vapor4 hummingbird` for comparisons.

+`DependencyLocks/*.json` are the preparation lockfiles.
+Copy each to its package's `Package.resolved` before resolving on another machine.
+Do not compare results across toolchains or hosts as though they were an optimization effect.
+The driver requires `wrk`, Python 3 and Swift 6.4; all artifacts are local, and no script pushes commits.